-The book has a rating of 4.6 out of 5 stars on Amazon, and it costs about $14 on Kindle and $3 on paperback.
+The book has a rating of 4.6 out of 5 stars on Amazon, and it costs about $14 on Kindle and $20 in paperback.
+An audiobook is available.

 In her book, Dr. Kristin Neff helps individuals overcome insecurity, limit self-criticism, and live a fulfilled life.